matiasandina/homecage_quantification/DOCS.md

 This will give you access to the terminal but you will not be able to visualize anything going on.

 > If you have a keyboard/monitor connected to the Pi, you can use VNC viewer to do remote control.

+You can access any raspberry using VNC software.
+This can be used to:

+1. See the desktop/folders.
+1. Remotely control the raspberry.
+1. Transfer files (aka, send your data from the raspberry to another computer).